luigivendetta/dog_breed_identification/README.md

 * There are 120 breeds of dog (this means there are 120 different classes).
 * There are 10,222 train sample images.
 * There are 10,357 test images.
-* images have no label.
+* test set images have no label.